Bachelor of Arts in Social Work (BASW): Career Growth

 The eligibility requirements for a Bachelor of Arts in Social Work (BASW) program vary depending on the specific school and program.
 However, most programs will require the following:

-• Prerequisite courses: Some programs may require that applicants have completed certain prerequisite courses, such as courses in social science, psychology, or sociology.
+• Prerequisite courses: Some programs may require applicants to have completed certain prerequisite courses, such as social science, psychology, or sociology.

 • Standardized test scores: Some programs may require applicants to submit scores from standardized tests.